brianmriley/deftjs-cafe-townsend/README.md

 an application with as much reusability and portability in mind as possible; how do we decrease the amount of unique code we need to write for both form factors and simply reuse the application and business logic?

+This example application reuses application and business objects (Events, Controllers, Services, Models, and Stores) in both the ExtJS and Touch versions leaving only the unique coding of the Views and Mediators (which should be form factor specific in UX and componentry).

 # Goals

 This port demonstrates the following: